Vipin-Sharma/Vipin-Sharma.github.io/_posts/2020-09-13-HiddenClass.md

 by other classes.

 <!--Hidden classes cannot be symbolically referenced by other classes.-->
-The following properties of hidden class help us understand it better.
+The following properties of the hidden class help us understand it better.
 1. cannot be named as a supertype
 2. cannot be a declaring field type
 3. cannot be the parameter type or the return type
 4. cannot be found by classloader via `Class::forName`, `ClassLoader::loadClass`,
 `Lookup::findClass` etc.

-`sun.misc.Unsafe` APIs are not recommended to use outside JDK, with slight mistake it may result in jvm crash, some cases code may not be portable across different platforms and many other problems.

-On the other hand there are some useful features Unsafe APIs provide and we don't have alternative for those as standard language feature.
-To remove Unsafe API usages JDK developers provide standard language features, Hidden class is one such feature.
-After introduction to Hidden classes sun.misc.Unsafe::defineAnonymousClass is deprecated in Java 15, which will be removed in future release.

 <!--